We are hiring! We are always looking for amazing people to join the growing bookskeep team Apply here

 How Much Do I Pay Myself

-Next consider if you can build in some additional funds for “extras”.
-This might include a vacation for your family, savings goals for retirement, and setting aside savings for car repairs or to purchase a new vehicle.
-It is nice to have these numbers in mind, even though you may have to add them into your plan a few months down the road.
-We have a simple personal budgeting tool that you can use to help you think through these expenses.
+Additionally, contemplate if you can allocate additional funds for “extras” like family vacations, retirement savings, or setting money aside for car repairs or a new vehicle.
+While you may need to incorporate these expenses into your plan a few months down the line, having these figures in mind is helpful.
+We provide a simple personal budgeting tool that can assist you in considering and organizing these expenses effectively.
 Click here to download the tool.

 Let’s move on to the second step.
 In this step we will reverse-engineer your profitability using some Profit First formulas and your information from your business financials.
 The best way to understand these formulas is to look at a couple of examples.
 Let’s assume that you would like to pay yourself $100,000 each year.
 Let’s also assume the gross margin in your business is 40 percent.
 With just these two pieces of information, we can do a quick reality check to determine if your business is in a position to pay you at this level.